dippy2214/dippy2214/README.md

 ## 🙋‍♂️ Introducing myself

-Hi there, I'm Josh and I am a student at abertay university.
-I study Computer Games Applications Development and my main languages are C++ and C#.
+Hi there, I'm Josh and I am a student at abertay university, studying Computer Games Applications Development.
-My passions lie in tools programming and getting to make interesting projects that teach me something new, and I rarely make the same thing twice - I'm always looking to go another level deeper and explore new interesting areas of the programming world!

-I also have skills in bluetooth programming, having taught myself to code it from the ground up as part of my wiimote project, and am very willing to try to pick up anything new and interesting.
+- Coding experience in C++ and C#
+- Developed games in both unity and unreal engine (as well as Abertays in-house skateboard engine for the PS5)
+- Experience making tools in unity for developers and designers to use while creating games
+- Experience working with bluetooth programming through the windows API